 Many departments at UCLA offer scholarships for their undergraduates—always check for listings on department bulletin boards, and ask an undergraduate advisor, student affairs officer, or counselor in the departmental office.
 Also, departmental staff members often receive information from scholarship agencies as well as university-based scholarships.
 To get started, click here.

 In addition to the free searchable databases of scholarship information, you can find a wealth of information online.
 The key is focusing your search, so that you won’t be frustrated by the terrifying amount of information, and so that you can avoid disreputable sites and scams.
+Attend our Secrets to Winning College Cash workshop series to learn strategies for refining your search.

 Most scholarship applications will include an official form where you will list your personal information.
-If the form can’t be filled out on your computer, we recommend using software to type your information.
-It’s always best to make your application look as professional as possible.

 Many applications require a personal statement or statement of purpose; some require a longer essay.
 Pay close attention to what the application is asking you to write about (career/academic goals?
 Formative experiences?
 Etc).
 You may be able to reuse essays (or parts of essays) for multiple applications—but remember to tailor your essay for the specific scholarship you’re applying for.
 Make sure to highlight the most pertinent aspects of yourself or your project.
 Try to make your essay unique and memorable—this is your chance to show the scholarship committee something about yourself.
 Always remember to proofread for typos and grammatical errors.